zianpan/MLIP_Lab6/Lab5.md

 ## Deliverables
 - [ ] Demonstrate the successful installation of Java and Jenkins on the team virtual machine (recommended) or your location machine.
-- [ ] Adding the "avg length ratio" Zeno metric to your project
+- [ ] Complete the `jenkinsfile` to make the Jenkins pipeline test the repo during each build.
 - [ ] Create 2/3 slices and derive meaningful insights and showcase them to the TA

 ## Java Installation